atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 “who pretends to love me, and yet
 . • ...,., L iriryr
 Will not marry me r "
-... ”. ^.; i '' ■>» ' •, i t » * *
+... ". ^.; i '' ■>» ' •, i t » * *
 I. J / ' ’ FA. i. kr ■■ ■ r -
 '' 'st., '. * »
 ^. i •, *•. > ^ ' st • st ‘ 4
-“Do not Say, Will hot, my, dearest ** Sally, ” replied the enanioiired Selby j ‘ft beaten is shywitiiess sh this ** moment, ready to' shake you shiiie for •ft ever by the most' facted ties : scut as ^ V ft ^ ^
+“Do not Say, Will hot, my, dearest ** Sally, " replied the enanioiired Selby j ‘ft beaten is shywitiiess sh this ** moment, ready to' shake you shiiie for •ft ever by the most' facted ties : scut as ^ V ft ^ ^
 “I have nothing, as I told you before, “to offer, and as you have declared “you have expeffations, mould I not aft a ■ merceriary part, by defirihg
 '• *
-“you to bestow yourself on me?”
+“you to bestow yourself on me?"
 . : V ^
 Yes.~eut though you think you
 '* J